BigNom/arcade-game/README.md

 ## Getting started

-From the command line run gulp to start up a development server on localhost:3030.
+From the command line run gulp to start up browser-snyc development server on localhost:3030.

 ## File Structure